Preemo-Inc/text-generation-inference/README.md

 ## our plan

-We at Preemo are currently busy working on our first product release, so we expect to be able to start open-source development on this repository in September 2023.
+We at Preemo are currently busy working on our first release of our other product, so we expect to be able to start open-source development on this repository in September 2023.
 We will be working on the following, to ease the external contributions:

 - [ ] Adding a public visible CI/CD pipeline that runs tests and builds docker images
 - [ ] Unifying the build tools